Hawkgrad2b/hawkgrad2b/README.md

-# Hi, I'm William 👋
+# Hello there!

-I'm a Computer Science graduate from the University of Iowa with a passion for helping people by utilizing technology.
+Hi my name is William, and I'm a Computer Science graduate from the University of Iowa with a passion for helping people by utilizing technology.

 ## 🔧 Technologies & Tools
 - Languages: Python, Java, SQL